-Take free online surveys and get paid so businesses and organizations across the nation, and in Hawaii, can learn what people like you want and need.
+Take online surveys and get paid so businesses and organizations across the nation, and in Hawai‘i, can learn what people like you want and need.

-We will never ask you to pay anything to participate, like other companies that try to scam you.
+We will never ask you to pay anything to participate.

 How Does It Work?

-I saw my voice being heard when I watched one of the commercials on TV, and it was one of the ads that I chose! -Cathy F., Hawaii Panel Member
+I saw my voice being heard when I watched one of the commercials on TV, and it was one of the ads that I chose! -Cathy F., The Hawai‘i Panel Member

 The prizes are awesome.
 I cannot believe [that I receive] a giftcard for answering questions about what I believe/like.
 Thank You!

 -Jeannette N. Lee, The Hawai‘i Panel Fan+Member :)